stdword/logseq13-full-house-plugin/README.md

 ## ⚜️ Features
 - 💪 Rendering templates :)
-- 🤘 Accessing to any meta information: pages titles, block properties, content, your graph, etc.
+- 🤘 Accessing to any meta information: pages titles, blocks properties & content, your graph, etc.
 - 📅 Full support of dates-work: parsing, formatting, shifting
 - ☘️ Focusing on UX and simplicity: no more headache on where to add a space to make it work
 - 🔗 Easily make a reference to any journal page: relative to now moment, the current page, specific date ow whatever you want